 One of the first questions I had before buying a home dehydrator is “what foods can be dehydrated?” and also “what foods cannot be dehydrated?”
 These are important questions for anyone who is interested in buying a home dehydrator to preserve their own food or for anyone who has recently bought a dehydrator and wants a list of ideas to get started.
 After a lot of research and personally trying a lot of different foods has helped me compile a large list of foods that are best to dehydrate and the few foods that don’t dehydrate well.

 We enjoy dehydrating our own food because it gives us control over exactly what we put in our food storage and into our snacks.
-To know exactly which food dehydrator is right for you check out my article Buying a Home Dehydrator, Best Dryers & What to Know First.
+To know exactly which food dehydrator is right for you check out my article Selecting the Best Food Dehydrator, Ultimate Buyers Guide.

-Best Foods that Can be Dehydrated for Long-term Storage and Snacks
+Best Foods to Dehydrate for Long-term Storage and Snacks

 - Fruits (home garden or store-bought)